 Michael Harding started making his own oil paints in 1982 when he was studying fine art.
 Inspired by recreating the glorious colours in his favourite Rembrandt painting at the National Gallery, London, Harding went on to become a colour-master suppling oil paint across the world.
-His Michael Harding Oil Colour paints come in a comprehensive range of colours and a high pigment content, and less filler, means his paints retain vivid colour and are more light resistant.
+His Michael Harding Oil Colour paints come in a comprehensive range of colours and a high pigment content, plus less filler, means his paints retain vivid colour and are more light resistant.
 All this quality comes at a price, but it’s a false economy to try and save money on cheap paints that yield poor results when dry.
 Your art is worth that little extra.

 Choosing your first set of brushes can be a daunting task.
-Confronted with a myriad of manufacturers, different brush shapes, handle lengths and brush sizes can be overwhelming to say the least.
+Confronted with myriad manufacturers, different brush shapes, handle lengths and brush sizes can be overwhelming to say the least.
 A great place to start can be a pre-selected brush set from one of the best known names.
-This Winsor & Newton Series 7 brush set consists of two round brush in sizes 3 and 6, two filbert brushes in 3 and 6 and two flat brushes in 10 and 14.
+The Winsor & Newton Foundation range encompasses brushes for oils, watercolours and acrylics, split into sets at very reasonable price points.
 Synthetic brushes have come on a long way in the past 20 years and are a great mid point between traditional qualities of hog and sable bristles.

-We’ve all forgotten a paint brush from time-to-time and found it the next day dried and contorted.
+We’ve all forgotten a paint brush and found it dried and contorted the next day.
 When your brushes are top-quality Rosemary & Co brushes this can be disastrous!
-Fear not tough, there is a miracle saviour available that, although expensive to buy, will soon pay for itself many times over.
-After cleaning brushes in Bartoline Clean Spirit, you can then use the Masters Brush Cleaner & Preserver soap to clear any remaining pigment from the bristles and reshape into its original form.
+Fear not though, there is a miracle saviour available that, although expensive to buy, will soon pay for itself many times over.
+After cleaning brushes in a spirit, you can then use the Masters Brush Cleaner & Preserver soap to clear any remaining pigment from the bristles and reshape into its original form.